doctorwidget/electron-laboratory/docs/alpha.md

   This is basically 100% of the tricksy async logic of all psychophysics tests!
 - see if you can you can figure out how to make the fullscreen menu item appear in both dev and start modes
+- programmatic navigation: how?
+- add a menu item that pops up a small modal
+- add a menu item that pops up a big modal
 - add some tarsier icons
 - make the `about` screen show your own icons and versions, not the `electron` ones!